xerolinux/XeroWiki/docs/distro.md

 Before we dive in, it's important to note that **XeroLinux** features **KDE Plasma** & **GNOME**, two powerful and distinct desktop environments.
 While they were designed to run on a variety of systems, for the best experience, we recommend mid-range or higher hardware.
 That said, they can work on low-end hardware, but performance may be less than optimal.
 Check the requirements below for more details!

-P.S : VM Performance without *GPU Passthrough* may be underwhelming, please keep that in mind !

 ## Bootable Tool

 To boot into the Distro's Live Environment, all you have to do is use the tried and true [**Ventoy**](https://xerolinux.xyz/posts/ventoy-multi-boot/){:target="_blank"} to put ISO on & boot, that way you have **Grub** as fallback in case **SystemD-Boot** fails.
 If you burn using **Etcher** or similar tools there will be nothing to fall back to.
 Just an FYI.